 Providing vet care

-Part of being a good dog owner involves making sure your dog gets proper health care.
-If you don’t know a veterinarian, ask friends or family members for recommendations.
+Part of being a good dog owner involves ensuring your dog gets proper health care.
+Ask friends or family members for recommendations if you don’t know a veterinarian.

 Don’t be shy about asking your vet questions or doing research.